-With a similar approach, Saltaire Inspired committed to building on the creativity of the local community, blending heritage, the arts, diversity and inclusivity to develop a coordinated approach to a circular cultural offer of cultural experiences, venues and organisations.
+With a similar approach, Saltaire Inspired is committed to building on the local community's creativity, blending heritage, the arts, diversity and inclusivity to develop a coordinated approach to a circular cultural offer of cultural experiences, venues and organisations.

-Saltaire Inspired is a small organisation dependent on volunteers and residents, with the aim of developing human-centred and sustainable creative approaches to co-create experiences with residents, local businesses, schools and colleges, as well as visitors.
+Saltaire Inspired is a small organisation dependent on volunteers and residents, aiming to develop human-centred and sustainable creative approaches to co-create experiences with residents, local businesses, schools and colleges, and visitors.
+Through their projects and co-created programmes, they are connected within a complex network comprising residents, over 150 artists and designers and strategic partners and initiatives such as Arts Council England and British Council.